 * Says after Salisbury that Russia poses threat to Europe

-* EU leaders agree Russia most likely to blame (Updates with May, Merkel, details)
+* EU leaders "agree" Russia most likely to blame (Adds formal conclusion)

-BRUSSELS, March 22 (Reuters) - European Union leaders backed Britain on Thursday in blaming Moscow over a nerve agent attack on a former Russian spy in England and recalled their envoy to Moscow in a symbolic protest.
+BRUSSELS, March 22 (Reuters) - European Union leaders backed Britain on Thursday in blaming Moscow over a nerve agent attack on a former Russian spy in England, raising the possibility of additional retaliatory steps by some European countries.

 The attack has sparked tit-for-tat retaliation.
-May's move to expel 23 "undeclared intelligence officials" was followed by similar measures from Moscow, including the closure of Britain's cultural centre in St Petersburg.
+May's move to expel 23 "undeclared intelligence officials" was followed by similar measures from Moscow, including the closure of Britain's cultural center in St Petersburg.

-In the early days after the attack, May won the support of French President Emmanuel Macron, Merkel and U.S. President Donald Trump when they said they shared Britain's assessment of Russian culpability.
+In the early days after the attack, May won the support of French President Emmanuel Macron, German Chancellor Angela Merkel and U.S. President Donald Trump when they said they shared Britain's assessment of Russian culpability.

-But in Brussels, May had to convince Russia's allies Greece, Hungary and Bulgaria, that they should blame Russia squarely over the attack.
+But in Brussels, May had to convince more dovish states including Greece, Hungary and Bulgaria, that they should blame Russia squarely over the attack.

 May has also asked fellow European leaders to step up intelligence cooperation to start going after Russian spy networks, diplomats said.

 Russia has offered several different motives to explain the attack on the Skripals, who may have been left brain-damaged, and to absolve Moscow of responsibility.
-London has labelled that disinformation and distraction.
+London has labeled that disinformation and distraction.

 On Thursday, Moscow's ambassador to London, Vladimir Yakovenko, said that, had Novichok been used, the Skripals would have died and he rebuked British Foreign Secretary Boris Johnson for comparing Russia's hosting of the soccer World Cup this summer with Nazi Germany's hosting of the Olympics in 1936.